Cosmetic Dermatology Trends of 2016

 What do we see happening in 2017?

 Moving forward into the next year – based on our experience and the data we have seen here, CoolSculpting is going to remain strong, as are treatments for double chins, such as Kybella injections.
 Additionally, as people get more accustomed to using laser treatments to tackle skin and acne issues – we expect this sector to remain strong as the laser treatment options for dermatology overall become mainstream.
-Of course, celebrity endorsement helps, as was the case with the recent surge in “Vampire Facials,” and we expect that to continue into 2017 as a driving force behind cosmetic dermatology trends.
+Of course, celebrity endorsement helps, as was the case with the recent surge in various types of facials, and we expect that to continue into 2017 as a driving force behind cosmetic dermatology trends.

 We’re also looking out for the newest updates and innovations, for example – Juvederm VOLIFT® is scheduled for availability in the US in January 2017 and will be a lidocaine based solution for smoothing out nasolabial folds (smile lines) that can last up to 15 months.
 As a result, combined with the late 2016 US launch of Juvederm Volbella, we expect Juvederm overall to increase in popularity during 2017.